wso2/docs-is/en/docs/extend/write-a-custom-global-scope-validator.md

-# Writing a Custom Global Scope Validator
+# Write a Custom Global Scope Validator

 WSO2 Identity Server (WSO2 IS) version 5.5.0 and later support configuring scope validators for a service provider.
 This is a scope validation that can be enforced at the server level.
 Similar to validators engaged at application level, it has the capability to register multiple validators and execute the chain.